-I am the Treasurer of the Journalism Education and Research Association of Australia (JERAA) and, since my full time employment at the University of Newcastle, fulfilled roles on committees and panels, and conducted reviews, examinations and supervisions of Honours, Masters and PhD students.
+I am the Treasurer of the Journalism Education and Research Association of Australia (JERAA) and, during my full-time employment at the University of Newcastle, fulfilled roles on committees and panels, and conducted reviews, and examinations and supervisions of Honours, Masters and PhD students.

 My latest roles at the University of Newcastle were as the Program Convenor for the Bachelor of Communication undergraduate and Honours Programs and the Communication discipline Team Leader.
 In these roles, I managed a team of academics, ensured students met graduation requirements, sat on committees, actively engaged with student recruitment, reviewed and updated the programs, and analysed data and developed reports, including the 2021 Honours External Review document.